 ABOUT ME

-I began this work as a trauma-focused Art Therapist in 2009.
+I began my career as a trauma-focused Art Therapist in 2009.

 Like many people who train as psychotherapists, I came to trauma work driven by my experiences as a survivor.
 Artistic expression was an essential part of my own healing, and I wanted to facilitate this for others.

-I decided to pursue my Masters degree in Art Therapy and quickly learned that in order to do this work well, and meaningfully, I would need to take my own process of healing to greater and greater depths.
+When I began to pursue my Masters degree in Art Therapy, I quickly learned that in order to do this work well, and meaningfully, I would need to take my own process of trauma recovery to greater and greater depths.

 “We cannot guide others to places we have not traveled”